1. What is amateur radio?

 See the page: What is Amateur Radio?

 2. Do I need to be licensed?

 Yes.
-You require a licence issued by Industry Canada, a branch of the federal government of Canada.
-This licence is issued after one passes a test set by Industry Canada.
+You require a licence issued by Innovation, Science and Economic Development Canada (ISED), a branch of the federal government of Canada.
+This licence is issued after one passes a test set by Innovation, Science and Economic Development Canada (ISED).
 The test is not very difficult and involves a demonstration of very basic technical knowledge on radio theory and electrical theory and legislation.
 YARS has two delegated examiners who can invigilate the exam and assist you with submission of the necessary paperwork.

 3. Do I need specialised knowledge?

 Not really.
 You should have a basic knowledge of radio and electrical theory.
 The level is about high school.
 If you do not have this knowledge, there are online courses and YARS runs a basic course annually that helps you learn the necessary knowledge to write the exam.

 4. Do I need to buy equipment?

 No. You should have your own radio, even if just a VHF handheld transceiver.
 These are relatively inexpensive and can be found second hand for under $50.
 You should be able to get a new radio for under $100.
 It is also possible to build your own equipment.
 Even if you do not have equipment, you can always use another person's or equipment belonging to YARS.

 5. Can I broadcast on commercial broadcast radio?